-Fall is here and that means apple season is upon us.
+Fall is just about here and that means apple season!
 Whether you pick your own or buy them from your local orchard or farm stand, fresh, locally produced apples are at their best during autumn months.
-Though the mellow, sweet, uniformly-colored Red Delicious is the most apple common variety purchased in grocery stores, there are literally hundreds of different kinds of apples grown throughout North America.
+Though the mellow, sweet, uniformly colored Red Delicious is the most apple common variety purchased in grocery stores, there are literally hundreds of different kinds of apples grown throughout North America.
 Here’s a rundown of some of the most popular varieties:

 11 Apple Varieties To Try This Fall